STEM program allows WA students to travel the globe

 By Michaela Ely

 AFS also offers a virtual exchange program for educators.
 The program for educators is a six-week virtual program for current secondary STEM educators.
 It is an online certificate program that emphasizes sustainability, aims to promote diversity through developing new ideas to bring to a multicultural classroom and results in the participant earning an AFS global competence certificate as well as a digital badge to reflect these credentials.
-This program is also funded by British Petroleum (BP), a British oil and global energy company and provides full scholarships for all participants.
+This program is also funded by British Petroleum (bp) a global energy company and provides full scholarships for all participants.

 “I definitely wish I knew about this sooner and I feel like if this was advertised at SAMI, there would be a ton of interaction from students and teachers alike.
 I would definitely be interested in this program!
 I want to still be involved in marine biology even though I’m becoming a teacher, and I feel like this is an amazing idea to continue to be involved in STEM and actually making an impact on the world,” high school student of Tacoma’s Science and Math Institute (SAMI) Ayla Macary said.